-Central Park, which celebrated its 160th anniversary in 2013, is many things to its 25 million yearly visitors -- an indispensable playground, a heart-stopping view from on high, a spirit-lifting morning walk.
+Central Park, which will celebrate its 170th anniversary in 2023, is many things to its 42 million yearly visitors—an indispensable playground, a heart-stopping view from on high, a spirit-lifting morning walk.
 The Central Park Conservancy has taken giant steps in rebuilding the Park's 843 acres, and reviving the art of groundskeeping.
 Many restoration projects are complete, the lawns are greener and the Park is more beautiful and popular than ever.

 Belvedere Castle (79th St. south of the Great Lawn, 212-772-0210) - This famed, whimsical landmark is within sight of the Delacorte Theatre (summer home of the Public Theater/New York Shakespeare Festival.)
 The Henry Luce Nature Observatory at Belvedere Castle is a permanent interactive exhibit focusing on how to observe, record, and identify the plants and wildlife that exist in Central Park's rich and diverse natural habitats.

 Bethesda Terrace (mid-Park at 72nd St.) - Reconstruction has restored the Victorian stonework and steps to the acre-sized esplanade.